akotil/qiskit-hackathon-team-transpilers/README.md

 # qiskit-hackathon-team-transpilers

-We present the lecture plan for the topic "Quantum Circuits and Gates" targeted at highschool students.
+We present the lecture plan for the topic "Quantum Circuits and Gates" targeted at high-school students.